qilinzho56/SP500_Voldemort/README.md

 ## 📈 Factor Analysis (Company-Specific)
 Explores the relationship between expected returns and systematic risk, for each ticker in yfinance database.
 - **Sentiment Analysis**: Implemented to understand market sentiment's impact on stock movements 💬.
-- **Time-Series Data**: Analyzed to capture price patterns and trends from 2010 to now, on a daily frequency ⏳.
+- **Time-Series Data**: Analyzed to capture price patterns and trends from 2000 to now, on a daily frequency to the train time-series ML models, with 4 years as a cycle for backtesting ⏳.

 ## ❓ Target
 - **Empower retail investors by integrating Artificial Intelligence (AI) tools**, including traditional Artificial Neural Networks (ANN) and Recurrent Neural Networks (RNN), to bridge the cognitive or knowledge gap in financial markets.
 These technologies aim to augment investors' decision-making processes with advanced, data-driven insights.
 - Enhance the Efficient Market Hypothesis perspective by incorporating sentiment analysis of news headlines.
 This approach tests the impact of public sentiment on company valuations, suggesting that markets might not instantly reflect all available information, particularly in the short term.
 Through sentiment analysis, we can identify **potential lagged effects of public opinion on stock prices**.
 - Utilize visualization tools like **WordCloud** to offer quick and intuitive analyses of news trends.
 This method enables investors to efficiently comprehend the overall sentiment and topical focus across multiple companies, **streamlining the process of analyzing stock trends concurrently**.

+## 🌟 Future Improvement
+- **GUI design**: we currently utilize **the best three machine learning models pre-trained on Apple Stock** data streamlines the user experience by eliminating the need for daily model retraining.
+Future improvement may be thread implementation and training speed optimization.
+- **News Sentiment Integration to price-only model**: due to time constraints, the application currently handles the analysis of news sentiment and its impact on stock prices separately from the direct stock movement forecasts.
+Future improvement may be expanded news scraping, **broadening the scope of news scraping to include sources beyond those offered by Finviz**, which typically covers news up to only five days.

 ## How to Use?
 ### 1.1 File Structure
 ```python